SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

     <input type="text" name="passwd" id="passwd-id" />

-you could find it using any of:
+you could find it using any of the following examples:

 .. code-block:: java